Types of Market Research: 10 Strategies to Unlock Consumer Insights

-There a a variety of different types of market research, which you can help you gather information about your customers’ needs and preferences.
+There is a variety of different types of market research, which you can help you gather information about your customers’ needs and preferences.
 While this in and of itself may sound simple, it’s actually a vast topic that covers different market research methods, objectives, and areas of study.
 Depending on your goal, you may choose to conduct a survey, do A/B testing, gather a focus group, or research the topic online using various analytic tools.
-Unsurprisingly, because there are a variety of approaches you can take to understand your business’s customers, there’s often times confusion over their intended results.
+Unsurprisingly, because there are a variety of approaches you can take to understand your business’s customers, there are often times confusion over their intended results.

 Types of Market Research

 If your goal is to have a general overview of your customers’ buying habits or to identify something more specific, such as how much they might be willing to pay for a new product or service, market research can be the key to discovering a wealth of insights on how your audience feels and thinks about your brand.
 In turn, this can help you make informed, low-risk decisions on things like product features, pricing, marketing, and sales.

 The first step, however, is figuring out which types of market research you should use.
 Here are 10 types of market research methods for you to consider.

 1. Market Segmentation Research

 Marketing segmentation research identifies different groups within your customer base, dividing them according to shared characteristics.
 These can include needs, challenges, attitudes, demographics, and other certain behaviors.